thomascampagnolo97/final_assignment/README.md

 * Let the user to guide the robot with the keyboard with assistance to avoid collisions with obstacles.

 The project is developed in ROS and Python.

+Furthermore, for the first assignment of the Research Track 2 course, the project was integrated with:
+*  Sphinx documentation of the entire project, visible at the following link [Assignment 3 Documentation](https://thomascampagnolo97.github.io/final_assignment/)
+*  Jupyter notebook to interact with the simulation, in particular:
+    * Switch between the different modalities, and manage them ??????
+    * Plot the robot position, the laser scanner data and reached / not-reached targets ??????

 ## Installing and clone